hyperledger/identus-cloud-agent/infrastructure/local/README.md

 # Running locally

-This folder contains scripts to run the Atala `building-block` stack for end-user usage - without building any local components.
+This folder contains scripts to run the Identus Cloud Agent stack for end-user usage - without building any local components.

 All images will be pulled from a remote repository and the `.env` file controls the versions of these images.